helena-ca/Todo/README.md

 Schedule a task:
 `python tasks.py schd_task "Laundry" 2025-09-15`

-Make it reccur every monday:
+Make it recur every Monday:
 `python tasks.py schd_task "Laundry" 2025-09-15 -r -wk 0`

 List the tasks you have for today: